esphome/esphome-docs/components/font.rst

   want to reduce the size of the binary if you don't plan to use certain glyphs.
 Both single characters (``a, b, c``) or strings of characters (``abc, def``) are acceptable options.
 You can also specify glyphs by their codepoint (see below).
+- **ignore_missing_glyphs** (*Optional*, boolean): By default, warnings are generated for any glyph that is included in the defined **glyphsets** but not present in the configured font.
+Use this setting to suppress those warnings.
+Please note that the absence of any manually defined glyphs (specified via the **glyphs** option) will always be treated as an error and will not be influenced by this setting.
 - **extras** (*Optional*, enum): A list of font glyph configurations you'd like to include within this font, from other OpenType/TrueType files (eg. icons from other font, but at the same size as the main font):

   - **file** (**Required**, string): The path of the font file with the extra glyphs.